🖥️ Sessions

 You can change it in Swagger by clicking on Media Type dropdown and selecting application/json:

-1. raw - you’ll get raw data in response, you can use it to generate QR code on your side
+Raw - you’ll get raw data in response, you can use it to generate QR code on your side with the value.

 GET /api/{session}/auth/qr?format=raw